benwiggy/Swift-PDFSuite/README.md

 And, Apple has provided a mechanism for running Swift scripts in Shortcuts.
 So I'm translating my python scripts for PDF manipulation into Swift.

 You'll find them in the scripts folder.

+HOWEVER -- using Swift raises the possibility of creating a command line tool -- 'pdfutil' -- with subcommands and flags for the various actions and options in the scripts.
+That's the end-goal.